 Where to visit in India for first-timers?

 You can have a vastly different experience depending on whereabouts you choose to travel in India.
-But the sheer size of the Indian subcontinent can be overwhelming, especially for first-time visitors – sometimes, it’s hard to know where to begin.
+But the sheer size of the Indian subcontinent can be overwhelming, sometimes, it’s hard to know where to begin in India for first-timers.

 So our India specialists have suggested four holidays that we think are perfect ideas for India for first-timers.
 Each holiday reveals a different region of India and a distinct facet to its magic; the Golden Triangle in the North, the wildlife of Madhya Pradesh, a unique journey through the East and an exploration of the sleepy South.
 Which one of these unique India holidays piques your curiosity?

 Remember: each of these holidays is just a starting point.
 With Experience Travel Group, you can tweak any of our holidays as much as you like to get the perfect trip.

 Remote Rajasthan and the Taj Mahal

 When most people picture India, what are the iconic images that spring to mind?
-Palaces, tigers and the Taj Mahal are likely to be on the list – and this holiday encompasses them all.
+Palaces, tigers and the Taj Mahal are likely to be on the list – and Remote Rajasthan and the Taj Mahal encompasses them all.
 A quintessential India itinerary at a relaxed pace to ensure you don’t get overwhelmed.

 You will ease into your trip in Udaipur, a fascinating yet more laidback city than the likes of Delhi and Mumbai.
 Explore the beauty, tranquillity and colours of rural Rajasthan; getting to know the countryside first is a brilliant way to grow accustomed to the culture.
 Once you’ve built up an appreciation of Indian life, hit Agra to see the famous Taj Mahal and round off the trip in Delhi, the dynamic and vibrant city that is a true assault on the senses.
-You could easily add Jaipur here if you wanted to complete the Golden Triangle.
+As a trip to India for first-timers, you could easily add Jaipur here if you wanted to complete the Golden Triangle.

 A Journey Through Madhya Pradesh